alertpotato/PlanesWalker/README.md

 Upon every battle start your units cohesion is always equals to whatever that unit has + your hero bonuses.
 Then you lose 1 cohesion every round your unit was engadeg in combat.
 This mechanic meant to be ever growing danger, 0-sum battle-ending mechanism.

 Where is a lot of other ways to gain or lose cohesion, related to hero and unit abilities.

+### What problem i tried to solve with such a system
+1. I do not like how linear damage is in many games, it feels unfair how easely you can lose units in games like HoMM.
+Cohesion solves that aspect and also introduces deep mechanic to play with.
+2. Any battle is chaos and endurance trial, no battle can be dragged forever.
+This makes sure you cannot cheese in some cituations by also adding this growing danger feeling with each turn.

 ## Battle mechanic
 Turn-based, there is a square field, where you can deploy certain amount of troops you acquired.